Special Educational Needs Information Report

 - Who can I contact for further information?

-The school has a SENDCO who can be contacted by telephone or email and is available to meet with parents should any concerns arise.
+The school has a SENDCo who can be contacted by telephone or email (please see details at the top of the page) and is available to meet with parents should any concerns arise.
 You may feel it is more appropriate to speak with your child’s teacher in the first instance.

 - How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?